Updated: Mar 26

 Despite all the changes and their constant rediscovery, dumplings like vareniki are popular and cherished because of their irresistible combination of humble yet silky dough complemented with a simple filling.
 Whether enjoying lovely lactic curd cheese, tasty, mashed potato, sweet and tart berries, those simple fillings combined with the skill and labor into shaping these phenomenal delights, are nothing less than a manifestation of love by those who make them.
 Typically, it is our mothers who we attribute to the hundreds of dumpling recipes found all over the world.

 I grew up eating vareniki made by my mother or grandmother at least once or twice a week.
 Made mainly using white flour and which was served either for dinner, lunch or even breakfast.
 I love all kinds of dumplings and my boys do too.
 Pre-making and freezing them for emergency meals is something I practice all of the time.

 Last year I posted vareniki filled with savory fillings Vareniki (Pierogies) Stuffed with Farmers Cheese and Herbs.
 I also like to use for stuffing My Mom's Braised Cabbage with Oyster Mushrooms & Caraway Seeds: Vegan & Gluten Free, Savory veggie filled dumplings make for a nice rustic dish that suits my vegetarian guests.

-Also, for meatloaves I recommend to check these posts:
+Also, for meatloaves I recommend checking these posts:

 But today I'm digging deeper into my Ukrainian roots and will share with you the recipe that not me, but my grandparents grew up on.